sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

 == BKZ 2.0 ==

- * People: mysterious people who added this project, Andy N.
+ * People: Martin A., Andy N.

 At !AsiaCrypt 2011 Chen and Nguyen [[http://www.springerlink.com/content/m036804m1m538722/ |presented]] their new BKZ implementation which is much much more efficient than that in NTL.
 As far as I understand, the main improvements are due to "extreme pruning" as presented in a [[http://www.springerlink.com/content/x3l7g80454x11116/ |paper]] at !EuroCrypt 2010 and perhaps careful parameter choice.
 As far as I understand, they do not plan to make their code available.
 I don't know how much work it would be, but perhaps it would be a nice idea to patch NTL's BKZ to include extreme pruning and/or to port it to Flint2?